-YOU!
-Choose Career Expo-WFSCB began hosting the YOU!
-Choose Career Expo in May 2017 to connect local high school youth directly to employers in the region.
-The event was moved to September in 2018 and 2019 as part of Careers in Texas Industries Week.
+WFSCB began hosting the YOU!
+Choose Career Expo in May 2017 to connect local high school youthdirectly to employers in the region.
+The event was moved to September in 2018 and 2019 as part of-Careers in Texas Industries Week.
 It was held on the same day and at the same location as the Ready for College and Career Conference for Undecided High School Seniors with our Coastal Compass partners.
 For the year 2020, the career expo was rescheduled to Spring of 2021 due to pandemic.
-The career expo will be delivered to ISD Students virtually, utilizing Zoom Webinar and Premier Virtual.
-The virtual delivery of career expo allows for many more students to be part of expo, as school districts are not restricted by the logistics of transporting students, providing lunch, and limiting number of students due to transportation barriers.
-WFSCB will continue to keep in mind the well-being and safety of all attendees and each year will assess the status of pandemic.
-Contingency plans to deliver career expo will be created with possibility of hybrid delivery in-person and virtual.
+The career expowill be delivered to ISD Students virtually, utilizing Zoom Webinar and Premier Virtual.
+The virtual deliveryof career expo allows for many more students to be part of expo, as school districts are not restricted bythe logistics of transporting students, providing lunch, and limiting number of students due to transportation barriers.
+WFSCB will continue to keep in mind the well being and safety of all attendees and each yearwill assess the status of pandemic.
+Contingency plans to deliver career expo will be created with possibility of hybrid delivery in person and virtual.

-Ready for College and Career Conference (R4C2) for Undecided High School Seniors - In an effort to help those high school seniors who have not decided what they plan to do after graduation, WFSCB and its Coastal Compass partners host the annual R4C2 conference for Undecided High School Seniors.
+Ready for College and Career Conference (R4C2) for Undecided High School Seniors - In an effort to help those high school seniors who have not decided what they plan to do after graduation, WFSCB actively participants and supports its Coastal Compass partners host the annual R4C2 conference for Undecided High School Seniors.
 The annual conference is attended by 350 plus seniors and their teachers.
 Similar to the R4C2 for Educators, this event provides panel discussion and break-sessions by local employers and education providers in an effort to help seniors focus on their future and employment goals.